-On 27 February 2012 the ACCC accepted Telstra’s SSU.
+On 27 February 2012 the ACCC accepted Telstra’s structural separation undertaking (SSU).
 The SSU commenced on 6 March 2012.
 Telstra’s structural separation will occur progressively—through Telstra ceasing to supply fixed-line voice and broadband services over its copper and HFC networks and commencing to supply those services over the NBN as the fibre network is rolled out.
 The SSU contains a number of obligations that are designed to promote competition during the interim period from the date that the SSU commenced until the NBN fibre network is complete.

 |Telstra's SSU||27 February 2012|